-8. VIOLATION-BY-VIOLATION (EGREGIOUS) PENALTY POLICY
+8. INSTANCE-BY-INSTANCE (EGREGIOUS) PENALTY POLICY

 - a.
 PENALTY PROCEDURE Each instance of non-compliance shall be considered a separate violation with individual proposed penalties for each violation.
-This procedure is known as the egregious or violation-by-violation penalty procedure. - b.
-CASE HANDLING Such cases shall be handled in accordance with CPL 02-00-080.

-c.
-CALCULATION OF PENALTIES - Penalties calculated using the violation-by-violation policy shall not be proposed without the concurrence of the CAO or their designee.
+This procedure is known as the egregious or instance-by-instance penalty procedure. - b.
+CASE HANDLING Such cases shall be handled in accordance with the following: - CPL 02-00-080, Handling of Cases to be Proposed for Violation-by-Violation Penalties, October 21, 1990. - Federal OSHA Memorandum regarding the Application of Instance-by-Instance Penalty Adjustments, January 26, 2023. - Federal OSHA Memorandum regarding Exercising Discretion When Not to Group Violations, January 26, 2023. - Guidance for Nevada OSHA's Instance-by-Instance (IBI) Penalty Policy, March 23, 2023. - c.
+CALCULATION OF PENALTIES Penalties calculated using the instance-by-instance policy shall not be proposed without the concurrence of the CAO or their designee.